Advisor Toolkit · 3-step meeting system

 Specialist collaboration

-When the client needs collaborative custody or more technical implementation help, use the specialist module to define the boundary clearly.
+When the client needs collaborative security or more technical implementation help, use the specialist module to define the boundary clearly.

 • Explain why collaboration can reduce single points of failure